Votok/SCD30-ESP8266/README.md

 The purpose of the project is to **measure the concentration of CO<sub>2</sub>** depending on different ways of air ventilation.
 Send and visualize measured data on [tmep.cz](https://tmep.cz/) (Statistics for measured values from IOT devices).

-Optionally measure humidity and temperature provided by the sensor.

 The project is small and if you have experience, you are done quickly.
 For others like me, this brings new insights and can be a good start for IOT prototyping.
 [See lessons learned](#how-it-went-really).